 When you submit a claim for PTSD you’ll most likely be contacted by the VA after they receive your claim.
 They will have examined your claim and may reach out to you to provide a “stressor statement,” to support your claim.
 And you may wonder to yourself what the heck is a stressor statement exactly?

 A stressor statement is a description of the stressful experiences you had in the military that led to your developing PTSD.
-The VA will ask you to provide a statement on a VA form 21-0781.
-If your stressor is related to a personal assault, to include military sexual trauma and physical attacks, you would file a VA form 21-0781a.
+The VA will ask you to provide a statement on VA form 21-0781.
+If your stressor is related to a personal assault, including military sexual trauma and physical attacks, you would file a VA form 21-0781a.

 These forms are used to gather information so the VA can find records corroborating in-service stressors for PTSD (Any trauma not related to personal assault should be reported on a 0781).
 Let’s take a look at the information needed for this form.

 I’d like to examine the Date of Incident portion.
 I would say this is the one part of the form that gives veterans the most trouble.
 You mean to tell me that you need the exact day that this happened and it was way back in the